Guidelines for Political Campaigns and Ballot Initiatives

 Under Michigan law, faculty, staff, and students cannot use public resources to engage in political activities for or against a candidate or ballot initiative.
 Here are some examples of political activities that use public resources in a manner that would generally not be permitted under Michigan law:

-• Sending out a campaign mailing using University stationery or postage purchased by the University.
+• Sending out a campaign mailing using University stationary or postage purchased by the University.

 • Using University equipment to copy material supporting or opposing a ballot initiative or candidate, subject to existing departmental policies regarding personal use.